Bethany Donn

 If you have a flair and ear for languages, you may want to study and put your skills to good use in new situations and settings.
 With demand growing for qualified graduates, a Translation Studies MSc can open doors to a range of exciting international and national careers as well as self-employment options globally.

-We offer a broad programme that gives greater flexibility and greater choice to tailor things around your own individual linguistic skills and, just as importantly, around your career aspirations too.
+We offer a broad programme that gives greater flexibility and greater choice to tailor things around your linguistic skills and, just as importantly, around your career aspirations.

-Languages on offer include Arabic, French, Gaelic, German, Irish, Mandarin, Spanish and Welsh.
+Languages on offer include Arabic, French, Gaelic, German, Mandarin, Polish and Spanish.
 Other languages may be offered based on demand.
 One of the distinguishing features is that you will have the opportunity to specialise in more than one language pairing, should you want to.
 This is something that could make you a more attractive candidate to a wider range of future employers.
 In honing your language knowledge, you will enhance your analytical skills which underpin all language work.

 The year is structured around two core courses and seven option courses, together with a dissertation/translation project completed in the summer term.

-Core courses are designed to help you to familiarise yourself with the techniques and strategies involved in translating different types of texts (expository, narrative, argumentative, vocative) and with different degrees of specialisation, in a range of subject matters (business, legal, medical) at a professional level, as well as an awareness of the key theories and approaches that have been developed in Translation Studies.
+Core courses are designed to help you to familiarise yourself with the techniques and strategies involved in translating different types of texts (expository, narrative, argumentative, vocative) and with varying degrees of specialisation, in a range of subject matters (business, legal, medical, IT and literature) at a professional level, as well as an awareness of the key theories and approaches that have been developed in Translation Studies.
 You will also develop the ability to critique and engage with foundational theoretical texts.

-Our option courses bring you the opportunity to perfect your skills in more specialized areas such as translation technologies, liaison interpreting, inter-cultural skills and professional skills for translators; proof-reading, editing, reviewing and issues in literary translation are covered too.
+Our optional courses allow you to perfect your skills in more specialised areas such as translation technologies, liaison interpreting, intercultural skills, professional skills for translators, proofreading, editing, reviewing and exploring issues in literary translation are covered too.

 Fee category | Cost |